 “For more than ten days I was totally deranged, although I was not drinking one drop; and during this interval, I imagined the most horrible calamities.
 All was hallucination, arising from an attack which I had never before experienced — an attack of mania-a-potu.”
 (July 19, 1849)

-A violent alcohol intoxication without having had a drop?
+A violent alcohol intoxication (mania-a-potu) without having had a drop?
+Delirium tremens?
 Poe was no doctor; he used the language he could to express his condition.
-But clearly, barely three months before his death, some other malady was at play.
+But clearly, barely three months before his death, some affliction was at play.